 5. Get a fabric shaver

-Nothing beats a cosy winter jumper or a knitted scarf, but nothing is worse than your favourite knitwear getting bobbly and scruffy!
+You can’t beat a cosy winter jumper or a knitted scarf, but nothing’s worse than your favourite knitwear getting bobbly and scruffy!
 One of the best things I’ve ever invested in is a fabric shaver – or ‘debobbler’ as I call it!
 It doesn’t take long, it’s super addictive (you’ll end up doing your whole wardrobe! 😂) and it makes everything look brand new again.
 This is great news for your wallet and the planet!
 You can find a debobbler for around a tenner on Amazon!

 6. Shop for timeless classics

 Following every fashion fad is expensive and can be wasteful too.
 Mix on-trend purchases with timeless classics, and think ahead when you make a new purchase.
 Some items seem to stand the test of time and can be worn year after year, so make sure your wardrobe has a good balance, to reduce waste and save money.

 It’s easy to get caught up in a fun afternoon of shopping, or get so excited about a sale or a bargain, that we buy things we don’t really love or need.
 I think the best test is not to buy something on the spot; if you’re still thinking about it in a week’s time then you probably will value that item, but if it completely slips your mind then it was wise to walk away.

 As we become more mindful about looking after our planet, many manufacturers and retailers are making positive changes to ensure a more eco-friendly and sustainable shopping experience.
 Some companies are much better at this than others, so it’s important to support those making these positive steps – currently the world of retail creates a huge amount of waste and pollution.